Tablescript/tablescript.github.io/about.md

 And then somewhere around 2005 I discovered __Ruby__ and fell in love.
 With [Tablescript.rb](https://github.com/Tablescript/tablescript.rb), I replaced 10k lines of C++ with 756 lines of Ruby.
 Tablescript.rb is a simple DSL that overlays the Ruby language, requiring you to write valid Ruby - which isn't so bad because Ruby is lovely.
 It wouldn't, however, run in a browser.

 In 2017 I learned that Javascript wasn't so terrible if you took the time to actually learn it.
-I'm still learning, but I've managed to scrap together Tablescript.js - a standalone scripting language that is both __browser-embeddable__ and available as a __command-line tool__.
+I'm still learning, but I've managed to scrape together Tablescript.js - a standalone scripting language that is both __browser-embeddable__ and available as a __command-line tool__.